kc31/pong/README.md

 # pong
-simple multiplayer pong game using p5.js, jquery and nodejs
+recreating a multiplayer version of pong using p5.js, jquery and nodejs